 Since our background is quite smooth, that should be nice and easy.

-Make another picture with herbal tea or your favourite cocktail.
 Shoot a falling martini glass.
 Catch a balancing smoothie jar.
-Add a cookie, add some fruits.
-Change cups to laboratory glasses and drown your studio in coloured water.
+Add a cookie or some fruits.
+Change cups to laboratory glasses and drown your studio in colored water.
 Add some vintage labels and turn laboratory glassware into magical potions.

 The possibilities are endless!
-Most importantly, have fun!
+But, most importantly, have fun!